Can You Make Money Selling Avon?

 The websites were in complete control of Avon.
 Other than changing colors or tweaking the layout, each and every Avon website, looked exactly the same and there were thousands of them on the web.

 Avon also had huge restrictions on using Avon's name for advertising.
 In other words, Avon itself owned the websites to sell their products.
 The representatives were not permitted to sell Avon products from their own private websites or through venues like Amazon or eBay.

-There are a list of fees that are due Avon on a two week basis.
+There is a list of fees that are due to Avon on a two-week basis.
 There are business supplies that are essential to the success of your business.
 All these supplies must be purchased and paid by YOU to continue to sell Avon.

 Your profit is based on how much you sell.
 You must sell a minimum of $50.00 per campaign in order to be able to submit the order.
 So on a $50.00 order, your profit margin would be 20% which is $10.00.
 From there let's take out your upcoming brochure costs for 20 brochures which is approximately $8.00.
 Yes, that's correct, that will leave you $2.00!
 And that $2.00 will be used for fees that I will explain below.

 There was a previous 'customer fee' but at the end of 2011 the 'customer fee' was changed to a 'one simple fee' policy.
 The 'one simple fee' policy charges the representative $5.95 for orders from $50.00 to $144.00, and that fee goes up according to the dollar amount of your order.